 We get a late start and are out of camp by eight.
 I guess we weren’t too eager to continue our dirt road walking from yesterday.

 Apparently, Appa is feeling much better because he’s the first one out of camp and is well ahead of me and Moise.
 Maybe he’s looking for somewhere to poop.

 Moist and I walk up the gently inclining road together until we spot another hiker down a hill to our right with his gear exploded all around him.
-We maintain our distance as to not commit to too long a conversation but we do have a brief shouting chat with him.
-His name is Spam and he tells us he's been doing small days because of his horrible blisters.
+We maintain our distance so as to not commit to too long a conversation but we do have a brief shouting chat with him.
+His name is Spam and he tells us he’s been doing small days because of his horrible blisters.
 Sucks.

-I take no joy from Spam's suffering, nor do I wish for his hike to continue in this vein, but you can't help but feel a little more confident yourself and your own hike when you see someone struggling more than you are.
-Don't lie.
+I take no joy from Spam’s suffering, nor do I wish for his hike to continue in this vein, but you can’t help but feel a little more confident about yourself and your own hike when you see someone struggling more than you are.
+Don’t lie.

 We continue up the road and stop at a spring just below the end of the climb.
 Fortunately, there’s water – but there is no Appa.
 While waiting for our companion to appear, a pickup drives past me and Moist with a hiker in the back.
 We can’t make out who it is, but we assume that it must be Spam heading into town to nurse his feet back into walking shape.

 Appa appears and reports a successful shit.
 Nothing to get you going in freezing morning temperatures like the urge to move your bowels.
 Reunited, we head up to the top of the climb where we finally rejoin the official CDT (and futilely attempt to get cell service).